tokiclover/e-gtk-theme/README.md

-`make prefix=/usr install-all` will suffice to have a lean copy of the theme to the usual place (/usr/share/theme/e). gtk-3.0 has a glib compilable counterpart but there are buggy widgets so use `make install` with care.
+`make prefix=/usr install-all` will suffice to have a lean copy of the theme to the usual place (/usr/share/theme/e). gtk-3.0 has a glib compilable counterpart use `make install` instead for this alternative.

 # TO DO: